facebook/ThreatExchange/README.md

 ## Documentation

-Full details on the ThreatExchange API, data formats, and best practices are available at  [https://developers.facebook.com/docs/threat-exchange/](https://developers.facebook.com/docs/threat-exchange/)
+Full details on the ThreatExchange API, data formats, and best practices are available in the [ThreatExchange docs/](https://developers.facebook.com/docs/threat-exchange/).

 ## Example Code